Coverage-based Example Selection for In-Context Learning: Abstract

 \section{Abstract}

-In-context learning (ICL), the ability of large language models to perform novel tasks by conditioning on a prompt with a few task examples, requires demonstrations that are informative about the test instance.
-The standard approach of independently selecting the most similar examples selects redundant demonstrations while overlooking important information.
-This work proposes a framework for assessing the informativeness of demonstrations based on their coverage of salient aspects (e.g., reasoning patterns) of the test input.
-Using this framework, we show that contextual token embeddings effectively capture these salient aspects, and their recall measured using \BSR{} (\bsrsc{}) yields a reliable measure of informativeness.
-Further, we extend recall metrics like \bsrsc{} to propose their \emph{set} versions to find maximally informative sets of demonstrations.
-On 6 complex compositional generation tasks and 7 diverse LLMs, we show that \setbsrsc{} outperforms the standard similarity-based approach by up to 16\% on average and, despite being learning-free, often surpasses methods that leverage task or LLM-specific training.\footnote{Code to be released soon at \url{https://github.com/Shivanshu-Gupta/icl-coverage}.}
+In-context learning (ICL), the ability of large language models to perform novel tasks by conditioning on a prompt with a few task examples, requires these examples to be informative about the test instance.
+The standard approach of independently ranking and selecting the most similar examples selects redundant examples while omitting important information.
+In this work, we show that BERTScore-Recall (BSR) selects better examples that demonstrate more of the \emph{salient aspects}, e.g. reasoning patterns, of the test input.
+We further extend BSR and many standard metrics to easily optimizable set-level metrics, giving still better coverage of those salient aspects.
+On 15 datasets spanning 6 tasks and with 7 diverse LLMs, we show that (1) BSR is the superior metric for in-context example selection across the board, and (2) for compositional tasks, set selection using Set-BSR outperforms independent ranking by up to 17 points on average and, despite being training-free, surpasses methods that leverage task or LLM-specific training.\footnote{\url{https://github.com/Shivanshu-Gupta/icl-coverage}}